linked in pixel What Causes Swimmer's Ear? The Ultimate Guide from an ENT | To Your Health by Ochsner

 • Use ear plugs for swimming or bathing

-• Do not aggressively clean your ear canal
+• Avoid trauma to your ear canal

 You may also be interested in: